 When we do the right work, we get the desired results.
 All of us can gain lasting success.
 Therefore, there is nothing standing in your way to freedom from anxiety disorder.

-For more information about anxietycentre.com’s therapy approach, see our “Anxiety Therapy Coaching Counselling” page.
+For more information about anxietycentre.com’s therapy approach, see our “Anxiety Therapy Coaching Counselling” article.

 1. Otte, Christian.
 "Cognitive Behavioral Therapy in Anxiety Disorders: Current State of the Evidence."
 Dialogues in Clinical Neuroscience.
 Les Laboratoires Servier, Dec.
 2011.
 Web.
 06 July 2016.